raiden-network/spec/terminology.rst

        The node that receives a :term:`Payment`.

    Mediator
-       A node that mediates a transfer.
+       A node that mediates a :term:`Payment`.

    Sender
-       The node that is sending a Message.
+       The node that is sending a :term:`Message`.
 The address of the sender can be inferred from the signature.

    Receiver
        The node that is receiving a Message.